 Our main task as a volunteer was housekeeping.
 This means we had to make sure the houses and tents were cleaned before the next guests arrived, including making beds, preparing the BBQ grill, vacuum, clean windows, and the outside area.

 We also got to drive around in golf carts in order to faster get from one house to another and not carry all the equipment.

-On days which were not so busy, we also got to do some DIY projects like creating a new wooden surface for the kitchen inside of the house where we stayed.
+On days that were not so busy, we also got to do some DIY projects like creating a new wooden surface for the kitchen inside of the house where we stayed.
 So, we didn’t make beds all the time, but there was a variety of tasks available.
-They also appreciated your own initiative or ideas your brought to the table.
+They also appreciated your own initiative or ideas you brought to the table.

 During our volunteer work in Japan, I learned how to fold Japanese futon mattresses the right way, as well as blankets!
 I learned new things about Japanese culture as we worked together with locals who I could ask anything.
 I also learned how to make Japanese dishes like Okonomiyaki, enjoyed lots of game nights and met new people from around the world and made great friendships in a short time!

 If you are interested in staying there as a guest, you can check out their accommodation on the website and also make a reservation through there.

 If you are interested in volunteer work abroad, sign up with Worldpackers and save 40% on the yearly membership with my promo code “sixmilesaway”.